TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 8. Again open a Developer Command Prompt Window (Visual Studio Shell) - run it as administrator.
 <br>Then move to the root c:\ and start VSCode from the shell with "code": i.e. type "cd C:\\" and then "code".
 <br>Click on "Open Folder" and navigate to pico-examples.
 Let it configure the project, and then select "GCC for arm-none-eabi" for the compiler.
 <br>Click on the "Build" button (with a cog wheel) in the blue bottom bar of the window.
 This will create the build directory and run CMake and build all the examples projects.
-This will produce ELF, bin, and uf2 targets, you can find these in the newly created build directories.
+This will produce ELF, bin, hex, and uf2 targets, in the newly created build directories.
 To select just one directory to build click on the [all] next to build and type in for example blink in the search box and press enter.
-Only the blibk folder will then be built.
+Only the blink folder will then be built.
-<br>The UF2 binaries can be dragged-and-dropped directly onto a RP2040 board attached to your computer using USB.
+<br>The UF2 binaries can be copied onto a Pico board attached using USB when in mass storage mode.

 <p align="left">
 <img src="images/win81-4.jpg" width="940" />